Monotoba/Building-Machines-In-Code/README.md

 in a way that is easily ported to other languages.

 The articles strive to teach how to implement a full emulation stack.
-Providing examples of system emulators, small assemblers, interpreters and compiles.
+Providing examples of system emulators, small assemblers, interpreters and compilers.

 All code for the project is licensed under the **GPL v2 or later**.
 In truth, I only care that you give conspicuous credit to me if you use this code/article texts.
 It would be nice